openshift-labs/rhsummit18-cloudnative-guides/bootstrap-dev.md

 * _Build Image_: build a container image using the Catalog service JAR file
 * _Deploy_: deploy the new Catalog container image into **Catalog DEV** environment

-Commit the `Jenkinsfile` in to the git repository by right-clicking on the catalog in the project explorer and then on **Git** > **Commit**.
+Commit the `Jenkinsfile` into the git repository by right-clicking on the catalog in the project explorer and then on **Git** > **Commit**.

 Make sure `Jenkinsfile` is checked.
 Enter a commit message to describe your change.
 Check the